royhayek/royhayek-assignment/README.md

 npm run dev
 ```

+## OCR API
+This project uses the OCR API from Nanonets (https://nanonets.com).

 ## Modifying Credentials

 To modify the credentials (API URL, API key, and Model ID), edit the .env file.